Understanding How University Guidelines Address Privacy and Security Issues of Generative AI in Academic Settings: Findings

-Alongside federal or provincial legal frameworks, cross-university associations and collaborations with other universities also shape the process of designing guidelines.
-The former includes the Russell Group in UK~\cite{russell-url25}, which has published their own set of GenAI guidelines, and US state university systems such as the University of California system, which defines \textit{``privacy and security''} among the seven core principles that guide the policy development at UC Berkeley and UCLA.
+\textit{\textbf{Influence of cross-institutional collaboration frameworks}} Alongside national or provincial legal frameworks, cross-university associations and collaborations with other universities also shape the process of designing guidelines.
+The former includes the Russell Group in the UK~\cite{russell-url25}, which has published their own set of GenAI guidelines, and US state university systems such as the University of California system, which defines \textit{``privacy and security''} among the seven core principles that guide the policy development at UC Berkeley and UCLA.
 Universities also make cross-references to other universities' GenAI policies to support their rules and offer complementary information.
-For example, EPFL's guideline points its reader to a FAQ page for ChatGPT policies developed by their \textit{``sister institution in Zürich.''} Similarly, Duke University directs its readers to established guidelines in other universities, noting that, in relation to best practices for GenAI attribution,\textit{``Monash University has curated a list of the various AI citation formats.''}
+For example, EPFL's guideline points its reader to a FAQ page for ChatGPT policies developed by their \textit{``sister institution in Zürich.''} Similarly, Duke University directs its readers to established guidelines in other universities, noting that, in relation to best practices for GenAI attribution, \textit{``Monash University has curated a list of the various AI citation formats.''} This is not a practice limited to universities in Western countries.
+NTU has also put together \textit{``curated examples''} from Monash University, Cornell University, KCL, and Harvard.

-Some universities were comparably in early stages of developing their policies.
-For example, TUM summarizes the key missions in their policy design workshop to incorporate a series of on-going legal and administrative efforts.

-\textit{``Our aim is to incorporate a wide spectrum of viewpoints encompassing legal, administrative, pedagogical, and engineering aspects.
-Additionally, we intend to integrate relevant pre-existing documents and initiatives within TUM pertaining to this subject matter.''} (TUM)